Humanities, History, and Social Sciences

 Rami Gabriel was finishing a PhD program in psychology in California when one of his friends told him about an assistant professor job opening at Columbia College Chicago.
 The application was due the next night, so Gabriel stayed up all night to complete it.
 At the time of his callback interview, Gabriel was on vacation in Japan.
 He boarded the next flight, and, in his words, “was up for the next couple of days trying to get to Chicago.”
-Gabriel eventually made his way to Columbia, and now has taught in the Humanities, History and Social Sciences Department for 10 years.
+Gabriel eventually made his way to Columbia.
+Now an associate professor, he’s taught in the Humanities, History, and Social Sciences Department for over 10 years.

 My courses are structured in a certain way.
 What I try to do with all my classes is show that each topic, whether it’s consciousness or self and identity, has multiple approaches.
 So there is the scientific approach, and I give them that approach in the beginning.
 And then I start to open it up, and start showing them that even these scientific or biological things have sources in cultural and social implications and influences.